 UMass Lowell has a limited number of endowed scholarships offered to current students, most of which are for undergraduate students.
 Criteria for receiving endowed scholarships vary, but most funds require a demonstration of academic achievement and/or financial need.
 The majority of scholarships require UMass Lowell coursework with a solid G.P.A.
 Approximately half the endowments are awarded by the individual academic departments based on the student’s merit in their major.
-You may review these scholarships on the UMass Lowell Academic Works website.
-The annual application deadline for endowed scholarships is February 1.
+You may review these scholarships on the Riverhawk Scholar Portal.
+The annual application deadline for endowed scholarships is Feb.
+1.

 In addition, the UMass Lowell Office of Financial Aid is contacted by private outside agencies regarding their available scholarships which they post on Twitter, @UMLScholarships.

 - Private Loans - All international students may consider a private loan option if they have a U.S. Permanent Resident or U.S. Citizen co-signer